Excite Truck: Legacy

 In Super Smash Bros.
 Brawl, one of the trucks appears as one of the obtainable trophies and some other trucks are stickers.
 Additionally, the music that plays on both the results screen and a replay video is one of the selectable songs for the stage Mario Circuit.
-This track is once again a selectable for the stage "Mario Circuit (Brawl)" in Super Smash Bros. for Wii U.
+This track is once again a selectable for the stage "Mario Circuit (Brawl)" in Super Smash Bros. for Wii U. The track once again appears in Super Smash Bros.
+Ultimate, this time playing on any miscellaneous Nintendo series stage.

 Many elements from Excite Truck have been implemented into later Excite titles.
 Excitebots: Trick Racing, which is the sequel to Excite Truck, was released in North America on April 20, 2009, and shared most of the same game mechanics, including controls and core gameplay engine.
 The WiiWare title Excitebike: World Rally, also retained the ability to change terrain, color options for the vehicle, and the ranking system.
 Also, some tracks have backgrounds that are designed similar to Excite Truck.